-Deer Crossing offers general sessions—for one-, two-, or four-week stays—for campers ages 8–17, as well as three leadership programs—CIT, LIT, and GIT—for campers ages 14–17.
+Typically, Deer Crossing Camp offers general sessions—for one-, two-, and four-week stays—for campers ages 8–17, as well as three leadership programs—CIT, LIT, and GIT—for campers ages 14–17.

 Camp is designed around a two-week session, the length of stay for most campers.
 Being at camp for at least two weeks gives campers a chance to fully settle into the camp routine, participate in a variety of activities, and build stronger relationships with new friends.
 The second week of each session includes campfire, an optional one-day whitewater raft trip, and out-trips.

 Younger, first-time campers who are expected to be more homesick than most may opt for a one-week session as an introduction to overnight camp and the wilderness experience.
 Feel free to contact the office to decide if the one-week program is right for your camper.